 Ubuntu, just like other operating systems, has a built-in help reference, called the Ubuntu Help Center.
-To access it, click on the Help icon (by default, the icon is a blue circle with a white question mark (?) in the middle).
+To access it, click on the Help icon-a blue circle with a white question mark (?) in the middle.
 You can also access it as "Help and Support" through the System menu on the top panel.